 When silverfish sneak into your home, there are things you can do to get rid of them.
 Here are a few options to help you eliminate a silverfish infestation.

-With baits, less is more, so you will want to only apply small pea-sized spots of the gel bait in the areas you have been seeing them.
-Kitchen, bathroom, attic, garage, basement, etc.
+With baits, less is more, so you’ll want to apply small pea-sized spots of bait in areas you have been seeing silverfish.
+They are commonly found in kitchens, bathrooms, attics, garages, and basements.

 What are your go-to methods to help prevent and eliminate silverfish?
 We want to hear from you!
 Leave a comment below.